 Example outline below for a 6-hour course (three sessions of 2 hours each).
 Can vary content and duration.

 Small groups of up to 12 preferred, but please discuss higher numbers with us.

 Why choose this skills course?

 This highly practical workshop grounds trainees in drafting and writing clearly, confidently and effectively.
-By engaging in exercises throughout, trainees will draw out and practise guidelines to improve style and ensure completeness and accuracy.
-They will work mainly on precedent clauses and letters or emails.
-And they will brush up on some grammar and punctuation.
+By completing exercises throughout, trainees draw out and practise guidelines to improve style and ensure completeness and accuracy.
+They work mainly on precedent clauses and letters or emails.
+They also brush up on some grammar and punctuation.

 What will trainees achieve by attending?

 - be able to spot and avoid both common and their own drafting and writing issues